nvf-research/energeist/README.md

 3. **Estimation**: When estimating energy usage, Energeist:
    - Queries the appropriate EnergyStar dataset(s) for the appliance type
    - Filters by brand and/or model if provided
-   - Calculates the median energy consumption from all matching results
+   - Calculates the median or mean energy consumption from all matching results (defaults to median)
    - Returns 0.0 if no matches are found

+### Aggregation Strategies
+Energeist supports two aggregation strategies:
+- **Strategy.median** (default): Returns the middle value, less affected by outliers
+- **Strategy.mean**: Returns the average value, useful for understanding typical consumption across all models